autopartsource/aceslint/README.md

 * --includemakeids  &lt;makeid1,makeid2,makeid3...&gt; (discard all apps outside of given makeID's. ex "--includemakeids 75,76" only preserves Lexus and Toyota apps)
 * --excludemakeids  &lt;makeid1,makeid2,makeid3...&gt; (discard all apps in given makeID's. ex "--excludemakeids 75,76" discards Lexus and Toyota apps)
 * --extractparts (surpress all other output and dump distinct list of part numbers found in the input file)
-* --extractparttypeids (surpress all other output and dump distinct list of parttype id's  found in the input file)
+* --extractparttypes (surpress all other output and dump distinct list of part types found in the input file)
 * --extractassets (surpress all other output and dump distinct list of assets names found in the input file)
 * --flattenmethod &lt;method number&gt; (export a "flat" list of applications as tab-delimited data.
 Method 1 is VCdb-coded values, Method 2 is human-readable)